RTVK/URLshortner/README.md

 1) Create tiny urls from long / actual URLs
 2) Retrieve long / actual URLs for given tiny URL

+Screen shots can be found in doc folder of this repo.

 ## Use Case
 User enters URL in /index.jsp, which then comes to service [Java backend] to be shortify.
 Once big URL gets converts into short URL, page tinyurl.jso renders tiny url value with link to navigate.